 - Patients must be enrolled in the SPRAVATO REMS Program prior to administration.

 - SPRAVATO must be administered under the direct observation of a healthcare provider.

 - Patients must be monitored by a healthcare provider for at least 2 hours after administration of SPRAVATO.

 Suicidal Thoughts And Behaviors

-Advise patients and caregivers to look for the emergence of suicidality, especially early during treatment and when the dosage is adjusted [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+Advise patients and caregivers to look for the emergence of suicidality, especially early during treatment and when the dosage is adjusted [see BOX WARNING and WARNINGS AND PRECAUTIONS].